delta1037/notion-export-kernel/README.md

 ## Description

-This repository is a development based on [notion-sdk-py](https://github.com/ramnes/notion-sdk-py)（notion official API），and the initial target is to provide convenience for [exporting notes and generating pdf](https://github.com/delta1037/KnowledgeShare) files
+This repository is a development based on [notion-sdk-py](https://github.com/ramnes/notion-sdk-py)（notion official API）,  target to export notion pages and database

 Main targets：

-- [x] Convert Notion Database(Table) to a csv file
-- [x] Convert Notion Database(Table) to a markdown table file
-- [x] Convert Notion Page or Block to markdown file
+- [x] Export Notion Database and page to markdown file
-- [x] Recursion Convert child Page or Database(Table)  in Page
-- [x] Recursion Convert child Page in Database(Table) （All in all，all can Recursion Convert）
+- [x] Recursion Export child Pages
-- [x] Download image and files
+- [x] Download image and files in notion
-- [x] Convert link_to_page and bookmark

 ## Structure